-Fine Tuning our 3Dresyns in SLA DLP & LCD 3D printers
+Printing Guidelines: Tuning our 3Dresyns in SLA, DLP & LCD 3D printers

-Original and non original commercial 3D resins usually experience print quality variations depending on specific printer settings and print specifications, including basic printing variables, such as different light power and wavelength, curing or exposure time per layer, layer thicknesses, print sizes and shapes.
+Original and non original commercial 3D resins usually experience print quality variations depending on different printer settings, print specifications and printing variables, such as light power, wavelength, exposure time per layer, z layer thickness, print size, shape, angle or slope, etc.

-For example, even with the same SLA DLP & LCD 3D printer, any 3D resin that gives relatively good quality prints at a specific layer thickness may suffer basic quality printing problems when printing at higher or lower layer thickness or even by simply changing the angle or slope of the print.
+For example, even with the same SLA, DLP & LCD 3D printer, any 3D resin that gives relatively good quality prints at a specific layer thickness may suffer basic quality printing problems when printing at higher or lower layer thickness or even by simply changing the angle or slope of the print.

-Most commercial SLA DLP & LCD 3D printer manufacturers have significantly limited the opportunity of printer users to adjust the printing settings and resolve basic print problems, allowing most of them just to change the layer thickness, the supports density and their size (closed mode, black box system).
+Most commercial SLA, DLP & LCD 3D printer manufacturers have significantly limited the opportunity of printer users to adjust printing settings and resolve basic print problems, allowing most of them just to change the layer thickness, the supports density and their size (closed mode, black box system).

 All 3D resins need adjusting, fine tuning, to different printer settings

-3Dresyns designed Fine Tuners to give the opportunity to printer users to have the basic tools to resolve common print quality problems.
+Our Fine Tuners give the opportunity to printer users to resolve any basic and common print quality problems.

-In fact, to obtain high quality results at different specific printer settings all 3D resins and printing variables need to be adjusted by either fine tuning the printer settings either by adjusting the power and/or the curing or exposure times (when feasible if the printer settings permit) or by fine tuning the resins with our Fine Tuners FT1 and LB1 Bio.
+In fact, to obtain high quality results (maximum resolution and detail) at different printer settings all 3D resins and printing variables can be fine tuned by either fine tuning the printer settings: adjusting the power and the exposure time if the printer permits it, and/or just by fine tuning our resins with our Fine Tuners such as FT1 and LB1 Bio.
 Our Fine Tuners are ideal for overcoming the printing limitations of closed mode "black box" printers.

-- poor print resolution shown as print and supports overgrowth (bleeding) beyond specifications due to excessive light penetration (Z axis) and/or scattering (XY axis)
+- poor print resolution shown as print and supports overgrowth (bleeding) beyond specifications due to excessive cure beyond specifications/limits:

-- Fine Tuner LB1 at small dosage will improve resolution significantly in clear and colored resin systems.
+- an increase of our Fine Tuner LB1 Bio at small dosage will improve resolution significantly in clear and colored resin systems.
 Additions are recommended in small steps *

 - poor printability shown as the resin does not print nor adhere on the build platform and/or prints have missing parts due to under cure

-- an increase of power and/or exposure time (for curing both, the first 2 adhesive layers and the standard layers) and/or dosage of Fine Tuner FT1 will improve adhesion on the build platform and will help to print the supports if they were too soft due to undercure.
+- an increase of power and/or exposure time (for curing both, the first 2 adhesive layers and the standard layers) and/or dosage of Fine Tuner FT1 will increase adhesion on the build platform and will help to print the supports and the print if they were too soft due to undercure

-- a decrease of power and/or exposure time and/or Fine Tuner FT1 will make the supports less brittle if supports they were over cure.
+- a decrease of power and/or exposure time and/or Fine Tuner FT1 will make the supports and print less brittle

 - an increase of supports density and tip size will also help to resolve separation of the print from the supports

-The use of a flat printed simple but detailed model such as the shown coin is recommended for fast tuning our 3Dresyns to your printer settings
+The use of a flat printed simple but detailed model such as the shown coins is recommended for fast tuning our 3Dresyns to your printer settings